The official blog of the Lung Institute.

 What Does This Mean for Me?

 Although the GOLD committee has historically focused on pharmaceutical-based treatment options, there are a variety of traditional and emerging treatment options available to the average patient.
 In this sense, it is an exciting time for the medical field and their ability to treat COPD using a variety of continually tested and applied methods.
-In the case for stem cell therapy, the field has grown exponentially in recent years as an emerging treatment option, often allowing a more significant reduction of symptom expression and has the potential to reduce disease progression in comparison to—at times—ineffective medications and inhalers.
+In the case for cellular therapy, the field has grown exponentially in recent years as an emerging treatment option, often allowing a more significant reduction of symptom expression and has the potential to reduce disease progression in comparison to—at times—ineffective medications and inhalers.

 The GOLD COPD treatment guidelines should be understood and realized to affect the best treatment plan.
 However, non-pharmaceutical-based treatment options such as natural supplements, exercise and a healthy COPD diet should not be neglected.